Can Nord Stream 2 pipeline still be completed despite US sanctions? | DW | 18.06.2020

 Financial protective shield

-Harms for his part doesn't want to escalate matters this way and rejects countersanctions, while seeing eye to eye with Ernst's political agenda.
-He doesn't believe, though, that the US administration will cave in and wants the German government and the European Commission to provide a financial rescue package for the project.
+For his part, Harms doesn't want to escalate matters this way and rejects countersanctions while seeing eye to eye with Ernst's political agenda.
+However, he doesn't believe that the US administration will cave in and wants the German government and the European Commission to provide a financial rescue package for the project.

 Harms says this could be a strong signal to Washington that sanctions will not be crowned by success.
 He's also called for legal support for the companies affected by US sanctions.